 |Revenue TTM||$19.8 million|

 There are currently 781,081 PaySign shares held short by investors – that's known as PaySign's "short interest".
 This figure is 12.9% up from 691,564 last month.

 There are a few different ways that this level of interest in shorting PaySign shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against PaySign.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against PaySign.

 Find out more about how you can short PaySign stock.

 We're not expecting PaySign to pay a dividend over the next 12 months.